 The contents of every coaching session and the details of every coaching relationship are totally confidential and will not be shared with anyone else.

 About ICF & ICF Washington

 ICF is a global professional body for advancing the profession of coaching.
-ICF is spanned across 140 countries with approximately 30,000 members.
+It spans 140 countries with approximately 30,000 members.

 ICF Washington is one of the earliest chapters of ICF and is the 5th largest in the US in terms of total members.

 Questions?
 Please email the MBA Graduate Team at firstname.lastname@example.org.